morpho-org/metamorpho/certora/README.md

 ### Range of variables

-Some variables have defined range: queues have a constrained size, the timelock has a defined range, and the fee is capped at 50%.
+Some variables have defined range: queues have a maximum size, the timelock has an upper and a lower bound, and the fee is capped at 50%.
 This last point is verified in the following rule defined in [`Range.spec`](specs/Range.spec):

 ```solidity